-AWS appreciates that its services are used in many different contexts for different business purposes, and that there may be multiple parties involved in the data lifecycle of personal information included in customer content stored or processed using AWS Services.
-For simplicity, the guidance included in the table below assumes that, in the context of the customer content stored on the AWS services, the customer:
+AWS appreciates that its services are used in many different contexts for different business purposes, and that there may be multiple parties involved in the data lifecycle of personal information included in customer content stored or processed using AWS services.
+For simplicity, the guidance included in the table below assumes that, in the context of the customer content stored or processed using the AWS services, the customer:

-- Collects personal information from its end users, and determines the purpose for which the customer requires and will use the information - Has the capacity to control who can access, update and use the personal information collected

-Manages the relationship with the individual about whom the personal information relates, including by communicating with the individual as required to comply with any relevant disclosure and consent requirements
+- Collects personal information from its end users, and determines the purpose for which the customer requires and will use the information. - Has the capacity to control who can access, update, and use the personal information. - Manages the relationship with the individual about whom the personal information relates, including by communicating with the individual as required to comply with any relevant disclosure and consent requirements. - Transfers the content into the AWS Region it selects.
+AWS does not receive customer content in New Zealand.